khector24/newsletter-signup-eg/README.md

 # newsletter-signup-eg
-An example of how to do a newsletter sign-up using the Mailchimp API
+An example of creating a newsletter sign-up using the Mailchimp API and Bootstrap.